Science, Technology, and Society

 Policy, Security, and Technology

-A student pursing a Bachelor of Science degree must take at least eight classes from the science and engineering course menus and at least four classes must be from the social science and/or humanities course menus in a single thematic concentration area.
-The science and engineering courses should include 2-3 sequences of courses that build on one another.
+A student pursuing a Bachelor of Science degree must take at least 8 classes from the science and engineering course menu, and at least 4 classes from social science and/or humanities course menus.
+Science and engineering courses should include one or two sequences of technical courses that build on one another.
+Social science and humanities courses should engage with key STS ideas and analytical approaches.

 Each concentration, certified or self-designed, requires the signature of the STS Associate Director before it is approved.